Engage: Who lives at the lake?

 1. Read the text to the students.

-2. Follow the link to the Habitats Activity.
+2. Follow the link to the Food Chain Challenge.

 Students should understand the following:

 - All living things depend on each other and on their environments.

 - Some animals eat plants, some eat other animals, and some eat both plants and animals.

 - A food chain shows the interdependence of living organisms.